jdiejim/calendar-challenge/README.md

 ## Start

-To start application run this command.
+To start application run this command

 ```
 npm start